-I think it takes a ton of self motivation and a true passion to express yourself in these media’s (games\art) and anyone with an internet connection could learn to be the best if they want to.
-There are endless Youtube tutorials and websites\forums that provide priceless information about how to craft games well, and eventually it's just something you have to want to learn about and be good at and that's all you really need.
+I think it takes a ton of self-motivation and a true passion to express yourself in these mediums (games\art) and anyone with an internet connection could learn to be the best if they want to.
+There are endless Youtube tutorials and websites\forums that provide priceless information about how to craft games well, and eventually, it's just something you have to want to learn about and be good at and that's all you really need.

-YG - I find my current project Volcano Tower being the best project I've taken part in, and that's always true at any given time - every project I'm working on is better and I am more experienced than the previous ones.
+YG: I find my current project Volcano Tower is the best project I've taken part in, and that's always true at any given time—every project I'm working on is better and I am more experienced than the previous ones.

-I found it to be rare ingredients that money doesn’t always solve, and trying to maintain the rhythm of work and faith in the product have always been the hardest thing I encountered in game development.
+I found it to be rare ingredients that money doesn’t always solve and trying to maintain the rhythm of work and faith in the product has always been the hardest thing I encountered in game development.